 |Houseplant, Perennial in Tropics

 Snow Queen Pothos Care: The Definitive Guide

-They should be planted in a location where they will receive early and afternoon sun rays, preferably with some shade during the exceptionally warmer months.
+The Snow Queen should be in a location receiving morning and evening light, preferably with some shade during exceptionally warmer months.

 Thus, indoor placement beside a bright window is best for a Snow Queen.
 Or, if you want it outdoors, probably on a well-lit balcony.

 However, ensure not to place it under direct light as the white variation will turn green and, ultimately, yellow.

 Also, avoid low light conditions as it invites cold drafts (<60ºF), leading to the stunted and leggy growth of Snow Queen.

 Because most Pothos plants are adapted to tropical and subtropical conditions, Snow Queen Pothos also thrive in humid and moist environments.

 However, inspect 1-3″ topsoil once or twice a week before watering by placing your finger as they love being dry before the next bathing.